-Save time and effort with custom alerts in google analytics
+Custom alerts help saving time and effort in google analytics

 Get notified when statistical variations occur in Google Analytics by setting up custom alerts.
 They save time, help keeping customers happy and provide a proactive way to work with eventual issues while also enabling new business opportunities.